 We live in a world with so many opportunities, and there are tons of options for anything.
 But all that can also distract us from the things that work.

 Of course, you’ll need to be ready to do the hard work too.
-Without it, and without enough time, patience, initiative, and dedication, nothing will stick.
+Without it, nothing will stick without enough time, patience, initiative, and dedication.

 You may be ready to take action upon one of your many ideas, but you need to make sure there’s a demand for it.
 Analyze whether or not people need that and are willing to give money for it.